A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \section{When to Prune}

-This section distinguishes three pruning pipelines for static pruning, as illustrated in Fig.~\ref{fig:pruning-pipelines}, and run-time pruning.
+This section distinguishes three pipelines for static pruning, as illustrated in Fig.~\ref{fig:pruning-pipelines-red}, and run-time pruning.
 The examples of the three pipelines of static pruning are shown in Fig.~\ref{Fig:typical-sparsity-changes}.
-The statistics of pruning literature on the three types of pipelines for static pruning are shown in Appendix~\ref{applications} Fig.~\ref{Fig:statistics}.
+Some notations and statistics on three static pruning pipeline types are shown in Appendix A and D, respectively.